 I recently had the pleasure of speaking at the San Francisco Museum of Modern Art as a part of Janet Delaney and Stephen Mclaren’s Reinventing the Family Album class.
 When Stephen first asked me to talk about family photo books, I had a moment of panic, “What can you say about them?
 I mean it’s all in the name.
 They’re books with photos of family members in them.”
-But as I pulled books off the Blurb shelves I realized they really do fall info certain categories: Family Archive, Family Album, Family Photo Essay, and Family Food Book.
+But as I pulled photo books off the Blurb shelves I realized they really do fall into certain categories: Family Archive, Family Album, Family Photo Essay, and Family Food Book.

 So, for this month’s Book Corner, I’m going to be talking about my favorite family photo books, one from each category—though, as I learned, categorization gets messy.

 The family archive can be characterized as an epic family photo book, employing largely scanned photos from across the generations.
 In a family archive, you’re surrendering photographic control—and sometimes narrative control—to tell a big story.
 The challenge is to make it all cohesive.

 Mia Familia by Michael Caporale has been around the Blurb office as long as I can remember.
 Its subtitle is “My family as seen by my father and me.”
 I don’t know what keeps bringing me back to this book—though both father and son are natural photographers—but I really love this family.

 What makes a family album?
 Generally we think of these as more contained, focused on showing the family in a contemporary time period.
 Usually, we have just one or two photographers building a family album so the voice and narrative is a bit more consistent.

 Here my pick is Grandmum, a book that’s actually half archive and half album.
 Photographer Jennifer Glantz combined contemporary shots of her grandmother with old family photos.
 The thoughtful juxtaposition of old and new, the deep emotions, and utter simplicity of the book design, make this a book that’s both personal and universal.